cambiotraining/hpc-intro-sanger/04-software.md

 We need to fix the script to specify the correct working directory with our username (only showing the relevant line of the script):

 ```
-#BSUB -cwd /path/to/username/hpc_workshop
+#BSUB -cwd /path/to/home/dir/hpc_workshop
 ```

-Replacing "USERNAME" with your username.
+Replacing '/path/to/home/dir' with your own specific username path.

 We also need to make sure we load the module in the compute node, by adding: